MBA Students Named Stoddard Scholars

 Lydia Shen received her bachelor’s degree in 2001 and her master’s degree in 2004 from Shanghai Jiao Tong University.
 A Shanghai native, Shen has worked as an audit manager at EY and a finance manager at China Yuchai International Limited.
 As a BYU MBA student, she placed first in the ACG Cup Competition and was an equity research analyst for the BYU Silver Fund.
 “The BYU MBA program has provided me with opportunities to explore different areas in the finance field and to expand my skill set,” Shen says.
 “In the future, I would like to use my finance knowledge and international experience to help companies play roles in a competitive global environment.”
 After graduation, Shen plans to join GlobalFoundries as a principal financial analyst.
 Her hobbies include traveling and reading.

 BYU MBA student Alyssa Smith worked as a staff accountant for the RBL Group and as an assistant controller for Marriott Vacations Worldwide after receiving a bachelor’s degree in accountancy from BYU in 2012.
-Now involved in several finance leadership capacities at the Marriott School, Smith says of the MBA program: “The people I have met in this program have changed who I am.
+She has accepted a position as the marketing operations director with PMD.
+Smith says of the MBA program: “The people I have met in this program have changed who I am.
 I am more thoughtful, loving, and strong due to the examples of those around me.
 This transformative experience has given me the skills to be an influential leader in both my personal and my professional lives.”
 Smith is from Elko, Nevada, and enjoys traveling, baking, four-wheeling, and practicing floral design.

 The BYU MBA offers the best return on investment, according to Kris Willenbrecht.
 “The high-quality students and professors push you to learn and grow to achieve your greatest potential,” he says.
 “The powerful network make landing any job a possibility if you are willing to work for it.”
 Willenbrecht graduated from BYU with his bachelor’s degree in management in 2011 and then worked as a senior associate for Deloitte Advisory.
 After earning his MBA, Willenbrecht plans to work in finance leadership development for Amazon.
 When he’s not studying finance, the Yorba Linda, California, native enjoys catching up on current events and bodysurfing.
 Willenbrecht and his wife, Catherine, have one daughter.